imazen/resizer-web/content/newsletter/signup.md

 # Signup

-Average volume was 4 e-mails per year in 2010.
-2011 may have a higher average due to V3 updates.
+Average volume is less than 1 e-mail per month:

+* 2010: 4 e-mails sent
+* 2011: 8 e-mails sent
+* 2012: 11 e-mails sent

 You will only be e-mailed about important updates and notifications regarding the Image Resizer.
 I do not rent, share, or sell your info to anyone.
 I use iContact for managing the list, and they are very reliable.